ArweaveTeam/arweave/doc/ipfs-ar-daemon.md

 Bash script will already have User's API Key, and an Arweave server IP address.

-Script will do the following:
+When run, script will do the following:
 - call `ipfs pin ls` & convert output to a list of ipfs hashes
 - with each hash:
   - if not in local ignore list